-Vegetable soup can totally be a light meal on it’s own, but I love serving it with a salad and some crusty bread (like sourdough) or crackers.
+Vegetable soup can totally be a light meal on its own, but I love serving it with a salad and some crusty bread (like sourdough) or crackers.
+Here are some ideas:

-For the crackers, you can make your own super simple 3-ingredient crackers or use your favorite store-bought cracker.
+- For the crackers, you can make my almond flour crackers or use your favorite store-bought cracker.
 I’ve been hooked on Simple Mills crackers because they have minimal, clean ingredients and taste delicious!